CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 Although some copper cable assemblies are active, they are extremely rare.

 Passive cables (copper DACs) directly connect the port side of the module to the copper twinax media on the other side of the module in the assembly.
-The port TX lines provides the power to drive the signal to the remote end.
+The port TX lines provide the power to drive the signal to the remote end.
 The port goes through a training sequence with the remote end port to tune the power TX and RX parameters to optimize the received signal and ensure correct clock and data recovery at each RX end.

 ### Compliance Codes, Ethernet Type, Ethmode Type, Interface Type